 As a pastor, I am used to being asked a lot of questions.
 I have been asked about dinosaurs, creation, suffering, heaven, forgiveness, why God had to die, and so much more.
 If you have never been asked a question about your faith, then you might be holding onto your faith a little too strongly.
 You need to share that faith with someone.

 Are you ready?
-The idea of the marriage relationship that we hold here on earth might be different in heaven.
+The idea of the marriage relationship we hold here on earth might be different in heaven.
 Jesus shares, “Marriage is for people here on earth.
 But in the age to come, those worthy of being raised from the dead will neither marry nor be given in marriage…They are children of God and children of the resurrection.”
 (Luke 20:34-36)

 Are you still breathing?
-Jesus is not saying that will not know or have relationships with those we have been married to, but he is saying that our focus and attention might be different in the next life.
+Jesus is not saying we will not know or have relationships with those we have been married to, but he is saying our focus and attention might be different in the next life.
 I understand that might be hard news for some of you and good news for others.
-I for sure am not going to say much more for fear of retaliation, but Jesus is trying to shift our thinking from things that are temporal to things that are eternal.
+I am not going to say much more for fear of retaliation, but Jesus is trying to shift our thinking from things that are temporal to things that are eternal.

 Jesus is not trying to upset things here on earth for the institution of marriage.
 Over and over Jesus consistently affirms the safety that can be found in marriage when a man and woman commit their lives to one another.
 Two lives becoming one is upheld over and over.